(Pocket-lint) - USB-C has reversible connectors and means faster charging and quicker data transfer rates.

 It can also support lots of different types of data - including video - and power over a single connector.

-Pretty much all new phones over £200 have USB-C for charging aside from the iPhone that still uses Apple's own proprietary Lightning standard.
+Pretty much all new phones have USB-C for charging - although the iPhone still uses Apple's own proprietary Lightning standard.
 But Apple has changed things up with the iPad Pro and iPad Air these days though - like the MacBook, new MacBook Air and MacBook Pro it now also has a USB-C port for charging and connectivity.

 Apple's Lightning standard is similar to USB-C in many ways in that it can also support faster charging and the connector is reversible.
 The fastest way to charge an iPhone X or 8, for example, is to plug a USB-C to Lightning cable into a USB-C MacBook (or other laptop) charger.